ietf-teep/architecture/draft-ietf-teep-architecture.md

 where each TEEP Broker communicates with one or more TEEs associated with it.

-It is up to the Rich Execution Environment and the Untrusted Applications how they select the correct TEEP broker.
+It is up to the Rich Execution Environment and the Untrusted Applications how they select the correct TEEP Broker.
 Verification that the correct TA has been reached then becomes a matter of properly verifying TA attestations, which are unforgeable.